MStokluska/REST-Tutorial/readme.md

 $ npm init
 ```

-This will start the npm package creator, feel free to fill in some details if you want or you can just leave it empty by hitting "Enter" few times!
+This will start the npm package creator, feel free to fill in some details but if you want, you can just leave it empty by hitting "Enter" a few times!

-Add an `index.js` file and enter the following code:
+Add an `index.js` file and enter the following code in:

 ```js
 console.log("hello world")
 ```

-`Note`: Don't foget to save your work in Visual Studio Code after each code input by clicking `ctrl + s`
+`Note`: Don't forget to save your work in Visual Studio Code after each code input by clicking `ctrl + s`

 In your `package.json` file add a start script and if there is an echo script, you can delete it: